Online Graph Coloring for $k$-Colorable Graphs: Abstract

 \section{Abstract}

 We study the problem of online graph coloring for $k$-colorable graphs.
-The best previously known deterministic algorithm uses $\widetilde{O}(n^{1-1/k!})$ colors for general $k$ and $\widetilde{O}(n^{5/6})$ colors for $k = 4$, both given by Kierstead in 1998.
-In this paper, nearly thirty years later, we have finally made progress.
+The best previously known deterministic algorithm uses $\widetilde{O}(n^{1-\frac{1}{k!}})$ colors for general $k$ and $\widetilde{O}(n^{5/6})$ colors for $k = 4$, both given by Kierstead in 1998.
+In this paper, we finally break this barrier, achieving the first major improvement in nearly three decades.
 Our results are summarized as follows: